CCO Cash-Secured Put Strategy

 Clear Channel Outdoor Holdings, Inc. is a prominent player in the out-of-home advertising industry, engaged in the ownership, operation, and sale of various display types across the United States and internationally.
 The company's operations are geographically divided into two primary segments: the Americas and Europe.
 Its extensive portfolio encompasses a wide array of advertising media.
 These include traditional billboards, such as large bulletins and smaller posters; transit displays situated on vehicles or within public transportation systems; and street furniture displays, which appear on urban structures like bus shelters, information kiosks, and freestanding units.
 For high-impact campaigns, they develop elaborate "spectaculars"—customized, multi-dimensional displays that often incorporate video, moving components, and other dynamic features.
 They also offer "wallscapes," which are large-format advertisements draped over or affixed to building exteriors.

-A beta of 1.96 indicates CCO has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 1.97 indicates CCO has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+CCO pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a cash-secured put on CCO?